[ Printer Friendly Version ] [ Report Abuse ]

 "I've just received word that we'll be having a guest to come and stay with us for a few months.
 Father's sister, our Aunt Rowena, will be arriving next week."

 "The last time she was here, Clara had just been born.
 I can barely remember her.
 She is unmarried, and doesn't have any children, so if you would, try and make life easy for her.
-She won't be used to having twelve girls around."
+She won't be used to having twelve girls around," Addie instructed.

 "If she's our aunt, why wasn't she at Mother's funeral?"
 Holly asked quietly.
 Smiles faded from the girls faces, and their laughter died off.

 "I believe she was out of the country at†the time," Addie answered after a moment.
 "But I meant what I said about making her feel comfortable here.
-Alright?"
+All right?"
 She pointedly looked at Bea and Ettie.

 "Why are you looking at us?
 Would we ever do something to make our dear auntie feel unwelcome?"
 Bea asked, batting her eyelashes.

 "Must I remind you of the time our Uncle Byron found one of his wigs floating in a bowl of punch?"